cruise-control/CarND-Behavioral-Cloning/README.md

 The optimizer used was the Adam optimizer with the mean squared error as the error metric.
 The default learning rate was used.

+There is no batch normalization in this model.
+It trains faster, converges quicker and gives better results without Batch Normalization.
+This is probably due to my particular implementation of it and a lack of deeper experimentation / time to experiment to get it implemented.

 # Training Approach
 1. Get a random set of data from the Udacity Data Set
   - Split into test and validation sets